aary/sharp/README.md

 `sharp`
 -------

-This repository contains code for some of the libraries that I have implemented in my free time.
+This repository contains code for some C++ libraries that I have implemented in my free time.

 ### Building

 The libraries in this project support building with [Buck](https://buckbuild.com).
 To install buck run the following